 Our R&D expenses primarily consist of employee compensation, stock-based compensation and related expenses, and contract research organization services related to clinical trials, primarily related to our next-generation BMP product candidates.
 Internal R&D costs are expensed as incurred.
 R&D costs incurred by third parties are expensed as the contracted work is performed.
 Our R&D expenses may vary substantially from period to period based on the timing of our R&D activities.
 Over the next several years, we expect to increase our R&D expenses significantly for our next-generation BMP product candidates as we undergo clinical trials to demonstrate the safety and efficacy of the product in order to gain regulatory approvals and as we fund clinical trials for other products and develop new products.
-These increased R&D expenses on our next-generation BMP product candidates could potentially be multiples of our current R&D expenses on the BMP product candidates.
+These increased R&D expenses on our next-generation BMP product candidates could potentially be multiples of our current R&D expenses on the next-generation BMP product candidates.
 We expect to incur additional R&D expenses of \$8.0 million over the next three years beginning in fiscal 2016 for cash milestone payments we are obligated to pay Pfizer upon the achievement of certain milestones related to our next-generation BMP product candidates.
-We cannot determine with certainty the timing of initiation, the duration or the completion costs of current or future preclinical studies and clinical trials of our product candidates.
+We cannot determine with certainty the timing of initiation, duration or completion costs of future clinical trials of our next-generation BMP product candidates.
+See "Management's discussion and analysis of financial condition and results of operations -Strategic Transactions - BMP portfolio."
 At this time, due to the inherently unpredictable nature of preclinical and clinical development, we are unable to estimate with any certainty the costs we will incur or the timelines we will require in the continued development of our next-generation BMP product candidates and any other product candidate that we may develop.
 Clinical and preclinical development timelines, the probability of success and development costs can differ materially from expectations.